• Skip to primary navigation

 Tommy Bahamas has been on of our favorite restaurants since before we moved to Florida.
 Located in St Armands Circle where you can also shop til' you drop, the food and service is always amazing.

-Though the menu is extensive, we hardly even look anymore unless one of our favorite is replaced.
+Though the menu is extensive, we hardly even look anymore unless one of our favorites is replaced.
 Why do they do that?!
-Go with appetizers like the Macadamia Crusted Goat Cheese or World Famous Coconut Shrimp.
-Yes, the dinner menu is wonderful, but by ordering appetizers you can try more of their scrumptious dishes.
-Trust me!

 Goat cheese appetizer at Tommy Bahamas Sarasota restaurant.